 In July 2009, Luca completed a master’s degree in experimental flight test engineering at the Institute Superieure de l’Aeronautique et de l’Espace in Toulouse, France.

-Awarded a Silver Medal to the Aeronautical Valour by the President of the Italian Republic in 2007.
+Luca was awarded a Silver Medal to the Aeronautical Valour by the President of the Italian Republic in 2007.
+He was recognised a ‘Commendatore al Merito della Repubblica’ by the President of the Italian Republic in 2013.

 Following completion of undergraduate pilot training in 2001, Luca flew the AM-X aircraft with the 13th Group, 32nd Wing in Amendola, Italy, from 2001 to 2007.
-During that time, he obtained all aircraft qualifications, including Combat Ready, Four Ship Leader and Mission Commander/Package Leader.
+During that time, he obtained all aircraft qualifications, including Combat Ready, day/night air to air refuelling, Four Ship Leader and Mission Commander/Package Leader.

-Within the 13th Group he served as Chief of Training Section and Commander of the 76th Squadron.
+Within the 13th Group he served as Chief of Training Section and Commander of the 76th Flight.
 He was also the 32nd Wing Electronic Warfare Officer.

 In 2007, he was selected by the Italian Air Force to become a test pilot.
 He trained as an Experimental Test Pilot at EPNER, the French test pilot school in Istres.

-Luca is a major in the Italian Air Force.
+Luca is a Lieutenant Colonel in the Italian Air Force.
 He has logged more than 2000 hours flying time, is qualified on more than 20 types of military airplanes and helicopters, and has flown over 40 types of aircraft.

 Luca was selected as an ESA astronaut in May 2009.

-In February 2011, Luca was assigned as a flight engineer to a long-duration mission to the International Space Station.
+In February 2011, Luca was assigned as a flight engineer to Italian space agency ASI's first long-duration mission on the International Space Station.
 He was launched on a Soyuz launcher from Baikonur, Kazakhstan on 28 May 2013.

-Luca spent 166 days in space conducting over 20 experiments and took part in two spacewalks and the docking of four spacecraft for his Volare mission.
+Luca spent 166 days in space, personally conducting over 20 experiments, and took part in two spacewalks and the docking of four spacecraft during his ‘Volare’ mission.
 He landed safely back on Earth on 11 November 2013.